In recent years, we have seen numerous headlines about large corporate entities and their security breaches.

-The reason small businesses are so often attacked is the fact that small businesses are less likely to invest what is necessary to create a proper defense system.
+The reason small businesses are so often attacked is the fact that small businesses are less likely to invest what is necessary to create a proper defense system and fall victim to scams like spear-phishing and phishing.
 It is the perfect ground for cybercriminals to pounce on and take advantage of.

 Top 8 Ways That Criminals Attack Small Businesses:

 Malware is the term for malicious software.
 Malware is introduced to a device by using a program that targets the device to gain unauthorized access or to cause damage.
 Types of malware are viruses, ransomware, and spyware.